 - Postpartum muscle recovery

 Like Emsella, VTone requires multiple treatments for full effect.
-However, VTone requires internal application, meaning you must undress and undergo a more clinical-feeling procedure.
-In contrast, Emsella treatments are contactless and done fully clothed, making them significantly more comfortable and convenient for many women.
+However, VTone requires an internal application, meaning you must undress and undergo a more clinical-feeling procedure.
+In contrast, Emsella treatments are contactless and can be performed while fully clothed, making them significantly more comfortable and convenient for many women.

 Key Differences: